 In contrast to the Craftsman-Prairie influences seen in the McAdoo-Sanders-Tatum House, other early homes in Irving Park were designed in the by prominent architects such as A. Raymond Ellis of Connecticut, and Charles Barton Keen of Philadelphia using Colonial Revival and Neoclassical motifs.
 The Aubrey Brooks House at 409 Sunset Drive is a high water mark for the flurry of construction that began around 1913.
 The house features a grand Neoclassical façade as composed by architect Ellis.
 Houses adjacent to the Brooks residence by R. Jesse Mebane, Harry Bush, and Junius Irving Scales (for whom the neighborhood was named) also date to the years 1912 to 1915.

 History and architecture reveal somewhat divergent narratives for the McAdoo-Sanders-Tatum House.
 History favors a construction date in the 1890s, but architectural evidence points to a completion date of 1912.
 Material evidence might one day be discovered in the bones of the house to reveal an earlier farmhouse that was absorbed into the early twentieth-century structure.

-In the meantime, there is no doubt that the house holds an important place in the history of Greensboro, a fact substantiated by its inscription to the National Register in 1994, and its recognition as a Guilford County Landmark Property in 1915.
+In the meantime, there is no doubt that the house holds an important place in the history of Greensboro, a fact substantiated by its inscription to the National Register in 1994 as part of the Irving Park National Register Historic District, and its recognition as a Guilford County Landmark Property in 2015.